A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Proposed Model

 \subsubsection{Attention}

-The first sub-layer of the encoder is a self-attention mechanism.
-It maps a query and key-value pairs to an output, which is computed as the weighted sum of the values, where each weight is computed by a compatibility function with the query and the corresponding key.
-Each embedding $X_t^{emb}$ in the input sequence is multiplied by the learnable parameters matrices $W_Q$, $W_K$ and $W_V$ to produce the matrices $Q$, $K$ and $V$ that corresponds to the packed matrices for the query, key and value, respectively.
-The output of the attention mechanism is calculated by the Equation \ref{eq:attn}.
+The self-attention mechanism maps a query and key-value pairs to an output computed as a weighted sum of the values, where each weight is given by a compatibility function between the query and the corresponding key.
+Each embedding $X_t^{emb}$ is multiplied by learnable matrices $W_Q$, $W_K$, and $W_V$ to produce the packed matrices $Q$, $K$, and $V$:

-Instead of computing only a single attention function, is useful to perform multiple calculations from multiple attention mechanisms in parallel.
-This allows the model to admit different representations from different sub-spaces.
-This constitutes the Multi-Head Attention(MHA), and the many outputs are concatenated and projected to get the final MHA results, as described in Equation \ref{eq:mha}.
+Instead of a single attention function, several attention heads are computed in parallel, allowing the model to attend to different representation sub-spaces.
+The outputs are concatenated and projected to form the Multi-Head Attention (MHA) result: